 There are two key parameters used when completing an Earned Value Analysis (EVA).

-- Cost Performance Index (CPI) shows how well the project is performing relative to its budget.
+- Cost Performance Index (CPI) – shows how well the project is performing relative to its budget.

-- Scheduled Performance Index (SPI) calculates how well the project is performing relative to its timeline.
+- Scheduled Performance Index (SPI) – calculates how well the project is performing relative to its timeline.

 To calculate:

-Learn more about completing an Earned Value Analysis:
+Learn more about completing an Earned Value Analysis: How to Calculate Earned Value Analysis

-Keeping Track of KPIs for Service Business Does Not Have to be Stressful
+Keeping track of KPIs for Service Business does not have to be stressful

 It can be challenging to keep tabs on KPIs for professional services firms, especially when you already have a mountain of work on your plate.
 However, tracking KPIs can be made a lot easier by getting organized and leveraging technology to do the heavy lifting for you.
 The effort will be worth it in the long run!